open-amt-cloud-toolkit/mps/docs/Docker/dockerLocal.md

 ## Check Logs
-Alternatively, you can run `docker-compose up -d` to start the containers in the background.
+Alternatively, run `docker-compose up -d` to start the containers in the background.
 To view the logs in a separate window, follow the steps below.

 Check the logs to ensure the MPS and RPS services are properly handling the traffic from end devices.

-1. Open a new command line windows see the log files for mps and rps to enable the services already started to continue running.
+1. Allow the previous command line window for mps and rps to continue to run.
+Open a new command line window to run the **docker-compose logs** command.
 2. Navigate to the docker-compose folder

-3. Use the **docker-compose logs** command.
+3. Type the **docker-compose logs** command.

    docker-compose logs [name of service]